implydata/DruidCloudPOC/driver-code/README.md

 Use the _-f_ option to designate a configuration file name.
 If you omit the _-f_ option, the script reads the configuration from _stdin_.

+The _-s_ option tells the driver to use simulated time instead of wall clock time (the default).
+The simulated clock starts at the current time and advances the simulated clock based on the generated events (i.e., records).
+When used with the _-t_ option, the simulated clock simulates the duration.
+This option is useful for generating batch data as quickly as possible.

 The other two options control how long the script runs.
 If neither option is present, the script will run indefinitely.